danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 ## 2.3 Variables

-In programming, both width and height are called variables, which is another important concept.
+In programming, both width and height are called *variables*, which is another important concept.
 Variables are used to store data and information in a computer program.
 You can think of variables as a container, and you can put things in a given container, replace them with other things, and store them for later retrieval.
 There is also something called a 'global variable', which you can use in any parts of your code.
 Local variables are defined within a structure or a function, and then an only be used within that block of code.
 To define a global variable, you need to define it before the setup of the program, usually in the first few lines of the program.

 To use the earlier example, the value behind 'width' is 500 which is the canvas width that has been defined in line 2 (see section 2.2.1).
 To continue with the analogy, a container with the name 'width' is being labeled and has stored the value '500'.
 In this case, it is assigned by default as the program is able to retrieve the measurement of the canvas.

-But, and importantly, you can also assign your own variable names (metaphorically speaking, you can create your own type of container and store other values).
+But, and importantly, you can also assign your own variable names (in other words, you can create your own type of container and store other values).

 ```javascript
 let moving_size = 60;